robertogl/SeaLevelPredictorTemplate/README_Software.md

 #### 8. *dispelev.m* - Function file:

 - This file is from the open source MatLab code “terrain-elevation” posted by “spfrommer” on GitHub.
-- This function's main purpose is to graph the elevation data ......
+- This function's main purpose is to graph the elevation data.